 The U.S. Food and Drug Administration has issued a Class 1 recall for Penumbra’s JET 7 Reperfusion Catheter because the tip of the device could become damaged and potentially cause severe injury or death.
 According to an alert posted on the FDA’s website, Penumbra warned doctors to stop using these stroke catheters back on Dec.
 15 after 14 patients died of major brain bleeding.

-The FDA has also said it has received more than 200 reports of adverse events including serious injuries, deaths and malfunctions.
+The FDA has also received more than 200 reports of adverse events including serious injuries, deaths and malfunctions.
 These injuries include vessel damage, hemorrhage and stroke.
-A stroke is essentially a brain lesion in which a cluster of brain cells die when they don’t get a sufficient supply of blood.
+A stroke is a brain lesion in which a cluster of brain cells die when they don’t get sufficient blood supply.

 Details of the Recall